vvarsavv/maltapark/README.md

 ├───jsconfig.json
 ├───LICENSE
 ├───package-lock.json
-├───package.json
-└───steps_file.js
+└───package.json
 ```

 Helpers
 * data -> The data folder holds info related to the MaltaPark URL (domains.js), and a classifieds list (classifiedsList.js).
-* pages  -> The boards' page objects are located in this folder.
+* pages  -> The page objects for the homepage (homePage.js) and search results page (searchResultsPage.js) are located in this folder.
 Page objects' methods are separated depending on their use.

 tests -> UI test scenarios are located in this folder.